SBauer93/BobbelTank---MarcoPolo/doc/bobbeltank.md

 <dl>
 <dt><a href="#load_bobbel_data">load_bobbel_data()</a></dt>
-<dd><p>This function is not meant to be called by you.
-It is called automatically once after Program loaded or if &quot;Restart&quot; pressed
+<dd><p>This function is called by Simulator automatically when program loaded or if &quot;Restart&quot; pressed</p>
-Adds Entities defined in properties.js to Simulator
+<p>Adds Entities defined in properties.js to Simulator
-     EntityCollection.setEntities(bobbel_entities, bobbel_sensors);</p>
+     EntityCollection.setEntities(bobbel_entities, bobbel_sensors);
+and adds Edges defined in properties.js to Simulator
+     EdgeCollection.setEdges(bobbel_edges);</p>
 <p>You can perform additional actions for startup here if you wish</p>
 </dd>
 <dt><a href="#perform_simulation_step_initialization">perform_simulation_step_initialization(entity_list, step_count)</a></dt>
-<dd><p>Called in preparation of every Simulation step</p>
+<dd><p>This function is not meant to be called by you.
+Called in preparation of every Simulation step
+Perform preparation steps here if you like</p>
 </dd>
 <dt><a href="#perform_simulation_step_on_entity">perform_simulation_step_on_entity(entity, perceptions, step_count)</a></dt>
 <dd><p>This function is not meant to be called by you.
-It is called automatically during Simulation step for every Entity-Object in EntityCollection</p>
+It is called automatically during Simulation step for every Entity-Object in EntityCollection
+Perform you simulation code for every entity here!</p>
 </dd>
 <dt><a href="#perform_simulation_step_finalization">perform_simulation_step_finalization(entity_list, step_count, duration)</a></dt>
 <dd><p>This function is not meant to be called by you.
 It is called automatically for finalization at the end of every simulation step.
-Changes to visualization are performed afterwards</p>
+Changes to visualization are performed afterwards
+Perform you finalization code here if you like!</p>
 </dd>
 </dl>

 <a name="load_bobbel_data"></a>

 ## load_bobbel_data()
-This function is not meant to be called by you.
-It is called automatically once after Program loaded or if "Restart" pressed Adds Entities defined in properties.js to Simulator
+This function is called by Simulator automatically when program loaded or if "Restart" pressed

+Adds Entities defined in properties.js to Simulator
      EntityCollection.setEntities(bobbel_entities, bobbel_sensors);
+and adds Edges defined in properties.js to Simulator
+     EdgeCollection.setEdges(bobbel_edges);

 You can perform additional actions for startup here if you wish